dafny-lang/rfcs/0012-unicode-strings.md

 when all characters in the string are supported by this encoding.
 A `String` value may contain invalid sequences such as unpaired surrogates.

-Java does not included a dedicated type for Unicode scalar values and instead uses the 32-bit wide `int` primitive type.
+Java does not include a dedicated type for Unicode scalar values and instead uses the 32-bit wide `int` primitive type.
 The `CharSequence.codePoints()` method produces an `IntStream` enumerating the UTF-32 code points in a valid String, but will enumerate unpaired surrogates directly as zero-extended `int` values.